Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: Proofs for Section -- the ML ROC estimator

-\section{Derivation of Expressions for $\AUC$ and $\AUCML$}
+\subsection{Derivation of Expressions for $\AUC$ and $\AUCML$}

-\begin{IEEEproof}[Proof of Proposition \ref{prop:AUC_formulas}] (Proof of 1) Let $R_{[1]} \leq R_{[2]} \leq \ldots \leq R_{[n]}$ denote a reordering of the samples $R_1, \ldots , R_n$.
-Then the region under $\ROCML$ can be partitioned into a union of trapezoidal regions, such that there is one trapezoid for each $R_{[i]}$ such that $R_{[i]}<\infty.$ The trapezoids are numbered from right to left.
+\begin{IEEEproof}[Proof of Proposition~\ref{prop:AUC_formulas}] (Proof of 1) Let $R_1 \leq \dots \leq R_n$ denote the ordered observed likelihood ratio samples.
+Then the region under $\ROCML$ can be partitioned into a union of trapezoidal regions, such that there is one trapezoid for each $R_i$ such that $R_i<\infty.$ The trapezoids are numbered from right to left.
 If a value $v_j \in (0,\infty)$ is taken on by $c_j$ of the samples, then the union of the trapezoidal regions corresponding to those samples is also a trapezoidal region.

 The area of the $i$th trapezoidal region is the width of the base times the average of the lengths of the two sides.
-The width of the base is $\frac 1 n \cdot \frac{1}{\lambda_n + (1-\lambda_n)R_{[i]}}$, corresponding to a term in $\hat{F_0}$.
-The length of the left side is $\frac 1 n \cdot\sum_{i':i'>i} \frac{1}{\lambda_n + (1-\lambda_n)R_{[i']}}$, and the length of the right side is greater than the length of the left side by $\frac 1 n \cdot \frac{1}{\lambda_n + (1-\lambda_n)R_{[i]}}$.
+The width of the base is $\frac 1 n \cdot \frac{1}{1 - \lambda_n + \lambda_n R_i}$, corresponding to a term in $\hat{F_0}$.
+The length of the left side is $\frac 1 n \cdot\sum_{i':i'>i} \frac{1}{1 - \lambda_n + \lambda_n R_{i'}}$, and the length of the right side is greater than the length of the left side by $\frac 1 n \cdot \frac{1}{1 - \lambda_n + \lambda_n R_i}$.
 Summing the areas of the trapezoids yields:

-which is equivalent to the expression given 1) of the proposition.
+which is equivalent to the expression given in 1) of the proposition.

-(Proof of 2) The consistency of $\AUCML$ follows from Proposition~\ref{prop:consistency}, the consistency of $\ROCML$.
+(Proof of 2) The consistency of $\AUCML$ follows from Corollary~\ref{cor:consistency}, the consistency of $\ROCML$.

 (Proof of 3) Let $\tau(p)$ and $\eta(p)$ denote values $\tau(p) \in [0, \infty)$ and $\eta(p)\in [0, 1]$ such that $F_0^c(\tau(p), \eta(p))=p$.
 Then

 where (a) follows from the fact that $\ROC(p)$ is affine over the maximal intervals of $p$ such that $\tau(p)$ is constant, so the integral is the same if $\ROC(p)$ is replaced over each such interval by its average over the interval, and (b) follows from the fact that if $U$ is a random variable uniformly distributed on the interval $(0, 1)$, then the CDF of $\tau(U)$ is $F_0$ because for any $c \geq 0$, $\Pr\{ \tau(U) > c \} = \Pr\{ U \leq F^c_0(c)\} = F^c_0(c)$.
 This establishes \eqref{eq:AUC_formula_1} and \eqref{eq:AUC_formula_2}.